-Re: Qualified Subchapter S Election

-This is an election by The \\\\\ Trust (EIN \\\\\) (the "Trust") as a shareholder of \\\\\\ (EIN \\\\\\) (the "Company") to convert elect treatment as a Qualified Subchapter S Trust under section 1361(d)(2) of the Internal Revenue Code.
-All required information is provided below:

-1. The current income beneficiary of the Trust is:

-Social Security Number \\\\\\Address \\\\\

-2. This is an election under §1361(d)(2) of the Internal Revenue Code.

-3. The effective date of this election is \\\\\\.

-4. This trust meets all the requirements as a Qualified Subchapter S Trust as follows:

-- a.
-All trust income will be distributed currently to one individual beneficiary who is a citizen of the United States - b.
-There will only be 1 current income beneficiary - c.
-Corpus will only be distributed to the income beneficiary - d.
-The income beneficiary's interest terminates upon the earlier to occur of the beneficiary's death or termination of the Trust. - e.
-If the Trust terminates during the lifetime of the current income beneficiary, the assets of the Trust will be distributed to the income beneficiary.
+This is an election by The(EIN Trust (EIN) (the "Company") t (the "Trust") as a shareholder of convert elect treatment as a Qualified Subchapter S Trust under section 1361(d)(pelow: (2) of the Internal Revenue Code.
+All required information is provided 1.
+The current income beneficiary of the Trust is: Social Security NumberAddress 2.
+This is an election under §1361((d)(2) of the Internal Revenue e Code.
+3. The effective date of this election on is - .
+4. This trust meets all the requirem nents as a Qualified Subchapt er S Trust as follows: a.
+All trust income will be d United States istributed currently to one in ndividual beneficiary who is a citizen of the b.
+There will only be 1 curren nt income beneficiary c.
+Corpus will only be distribu uted to the income beneficiar у d.
+The income beneficiary's termination of the Trust. interest terminates upon the earlier to occur of the beneficiary's death or e.
+If the Trust terminates duri will be distributed to the in at income beneficiary, the assets of the Trust Sincerely, Beneficiary

-Sincerely,

-\\\\\, Beneficiary